alimfree/solace/DISCUSSION.md

 - **Responsive Design:** Basic responsiveness is present, but not fully tested or refined.
 - **Single Advocate View:** No detail page for individual advocates.
 - **Add Advocate Feature:** No UI for adding new advocates.
+- **Advanced Filtering:** Filtering by years of experience not fully functional.
+- **Dark Mode:** Didn't completely wrap dark mode ui experience for the full page templates.

 ## Conclusion